CHIHCHIEH-LAI/budget-api/README.md

 Create APIs to manage budgets for various categories

 ## Functional Requirements
-1. Add a new category with a budget and initial used budget (optional, default to 0).
+1. Add a new category with a budget and initial expense (optional, default to 0).
-2. Update the budget or budget used for an existing category.
+2. Update the budget for an existing category.
+3. Update the expense for an existing category.
-3. View all categories with their budgets and usage.
+4. View all categories with their budgets and expenses.
-4. Delete a category and its associated budget.
+5. Delete a category and its associated budget.

+## Non-Functional Requirements
+1. Strong consistency

 ## API Design
 ### Add a New Category
 - Endpoint: POST /categories
-- Description: Adds a new category with a specified budget and optional initial budget used.
+- Description: Adds a new category with a specified budget and optional initial expense.
 - Request Body:
 ```
 {
     "name": "Groceries",
     "budget": 500,
-    "used": 50
+    "expense": 50
 }
 ```
 - Response: